Attendance Guidance 2021/2022

-From the start of the Autumn term 2020 pupil attendance will be mandatory and the usual rules on attendance will apply, including:
+From the start of the Autumn term 2021, pupil attendance is mandatory and the usual rules on attendance apply, including:

-- Parents/carers’ duty to ensure that their child of compulsory school age attends regularly at the school where the child is a registered pupil
+- It is parents'/carers’ duty to ensure that their child of compulsory school age attends regularly at the school where the child is a registered pupil.

 Circumstances Related to Coronavirus (COVID-19)

-It is very important that you contact the school if your child will not be coming in.
+It is very important that you contact the school if your child will not be coming to lessons.
 If we do not hear from you, we will try to make contact to find out why your child is not at school.
-If we are unable to make contact with you the absence will go down as unauthorised.
+If we are unable to make contact with you, the absence will be recorded as unauthorised.

 There is strong evidence that there is a direct link between a child’s level of attendance and their educational attainment.

-At Norwich Road Academy, we promote and expect good attendance at school.
+At Norwich Road Academy, we promote and expect good school attendance.
 We want children to have the best start in life.
-To be fully part of what we do and be a ‘super learner’, they need to be here every day.
+In order to be fully part of what we do and to be a ‘super learner’, they need to be here every day.
 Irregular attendance disrupts the continuity of learning and affects relationships in school.